-In 1885, the German biologist Wilhelm Roux took part of the brain from a chicken embryo and placed it in a warm saline solution, keeping it alive for several days.
+In 1885, German biologist Wilhelm Roux took part of the brain from a chicken embryo and placed it in warm saline solution, keeping it alive for several days.
 Simple as the experiment was, it seeded the idea that biological tissue could be maintained, or cultured, outside the body, given the right conditions.

 Over the years, scientists have refined their methods for keeping various tissues—and even individual cells—alive in petri dishes or cell culture plates.
 The ability to see, stain, probe and genetically engineer living cells in vitro has paved the way for a deeper understanding of how biological systems tick and formed the basis of screening tests for drugs against a plethora of diseases.